 - Final: after completion of all work

 Make sure not to cover work with insulation until an inspector has reviewed your work and you can move to the next step.
 Once all of these inspections have been approved, you can proceed with your electrical permit application.

 On the business license application itself, you will be asked to provide information on the following:

 - Location of where work is being performed

-- Whether location is in city limits or not
+- Whether the location is in city limits or not

 - Serving power company

 Additionally, you will be required to pay an electrical permit fee, the cost of which may depend on the type of project you’re working on, as well as what your city business license agency charges.

 If you run a business that requires a great deal of wiring and electrical maintenance, check to see if your state offers an annual electrical permit.
 This type of electrical license would save you the headache of applying for a new permit for each project you perform and can save you money.